g3n1uss/OpticalDeMultiplexerSPP/README.md

-# OpticalImpedanceDeMultiplexerSPP

-## What are all these "demultiplexor", "SPP", "Impedance", etc.?
+## What is this project about?
+What are all these "demultiplexor", "SPP", "Impedance", etc.?

 The answers on these and other questions can be found at the corresponding [wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).